MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-database-ingestion-batching-policy.md

 ---
-title:  .alter database policy ingestionbatching command
+title:  .alter-merge database policy ingestionbatching command
-description: Learn how to use the `.alter database policy ingestionbatching` command to set the ingestion batching policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/25/2023
+description: Learn how to use the `.alter-merge database policy ingestionbatching` command to set the ingestion batching policy. ms.reviewer: slneimer ms.topic: reference ms.date: 08/27/2023
 ---
-# .alter database policy ingestionbatching command
+# .alter-merge database policy ingestionbatching command

 Sets the [ingestion batching policy](batchingpolicy.md).
 The ingestion batching policy determines when data aggregation stops and a batch is sealed and ingested.